-- Silage making in June, local contractors help to turn grass into silage bales for Winter feed.
-Sometimes we have to patch the bales to keep them from spoiling, after the crows have made holes by using them as tables to stand on & pluck corn from the ear, from corn they have picked in our neighbours fields.
+- June - Silage making - local contractors help to turn grass into silage bales for Winter feed.
+Sometimes we have to patch the bales to keep them from spoiling,( after the crows have made holes by using them as tables to stand on and pluck corn from the ear, from the ears they have picked in our neighbour’s fields!).

-- Harvesting in August & September.
-We buy our straw locally as our farm is not suitable to make our own; we watch the giant combines all around us with pleasure knowing that corn is coming in safely for another year.
-Our own harvesting is done in our hedgerows, creating a wealth of tastes to enjoy at ourHarvest Meal in October, such as blackberries, bullace, crab apples, elderberries & sloes.
-We also harvest & prepare fruit & vegetables from our own gardens to share too, such as runner beans, tomatoes, potatoes, sweet corn, & beetroot.
+- August, September, October - Harvesting - we buy our straw locally as our farm is not suitable to make our own; we watch the giant combines all around us with pleasure knowing that corn is coming in safely for another year.
+Our own harvesting is done in our hedgerows, creating a wealth of tastes to enjoy at our Harvest Meal in October, such as blackberries, bullace, crab apples, elderberries and sloes.
+We also harvest and prepare fruit and vegetables from our own gardens to share too, such as runner beans, tomatoes, potatoes, sweet corn, and beetroot.

-- Ongoing care for the donkeys, hens, goats & pigs, Everyone shares in the cleaning feeding & general care for the well being of all our animals.
+- All year round - Ongoing care & tidying for the donkeys, hens, goats and pigs everyone shares in the cleaning feeding and general care for the well being of all our animals.